Cassandra98-hee/AIoT-Sound-Classifier-Project.py/README.md

 # AIoT Sound Classification System for Education

 ## 📖 Overview
 This project implements an Artificial Intelligence of Things (AIoT) system designed for educational environments.
-The system captures lecturer voice through a microphone connected to an ESP32 microcontroller, processes the audio using a lightweight AI model, and automatically extracts keywords and categories to Blynk platform.
+The system captures lecturer voice through a microphone connected to an ESP32 microcontroller, processes the audio using a lightweight AI model, and automatically extracts keywords and category to the Blynk platform.

 ## 🎯 Purpose
 - Help students **focus on essential points** during lectures